Prince Harry Planning To Propose To Meghan Markle Soon, But Wedding Will Wait A Little Longer

 The source told E!
 News that Prince Harry isn’t considering eloping, but there have been other reports that the couple is shying away from the spotlight.
 Markle has yet to attend a public event despite being connected to Harry for nearly a year, though she has spent time with the extended royal family and attended the reception after Pippa Middleton’s wedding.

 There have also been reports that Prince Harry may be forced to leave his royal life behind to marry the woman he loves.
-A report from OK Magazine claimed that Queen Elizabeth did not give her approval, as she was wary about Prince Harry marrying an American, and a divorced one at that.
+A report from OK!
+Magazine claimed that Queen Elizabeth did not give her approval, as she was wary about Prince Harry marrying an American, and a divorced one at that.

 Meghan Markle And Prince Harry Engaged?
 What His Friends Say About An Upcoming Proposal… https://t.co/IcrhEE7h4M